sammich/ibpm-remote/README.md

 ## Setup

-1. Install the provided `.twx` (twix?) file to your Process Center.
+1. Install the provided `Remote - <version>.twx` (twix?) file to your Process Center.
+1. For every Process Application to be tested with this package, you also need to copy the General System Service named 'Constructor'.
+This is required to create new Complex Objects
 1. Configure the environment variables (see below for list)
 1. Create a new script in your package and copy the sample script and run it to confirm your settings are correct.